KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 1. Rag
 2. MCP
 3. Agents.md

+RAG involves feeding info from docs or a database into an LLM through the messages param in order control how the LLM responds.

 ![](djangocon-us-2025-recap-images/marlene-mhangami-mcp.jpg)

+While vibe coding in VSCode, you can use an [agents.md file](https://code.visualstudio.com/docs/copilot/customization/custom-instructions#_use-an-agentsmd-file-experimental) to specify best practices to follow.

+AI generated code falls short in security, scalability, and maintainability.

+How do we prevent leaving people behind?

 Marlene told about the non-profit ZimboPy that she started with Ron Maravanyika to teach girls in Zimbabwe to code.
 Marlene was moved by the support received from the Django community, even though she was not a member.
 This is something unique about the Django community.